raspberrypilearning/rpi-stress-buster-with-scratch/en/step_4.md

 --- task ---

-Run your program again, and you should be able to squeeze the **ball** sprite by pushing down quite hard in the middle of your button, and forcing the two squares of aluminium to touch each other.
+Run your program again.
+You should now be able to squeeze the **ball** sprite by pushing down firmly in the middle of your button until the two squares of aluminium touch each other.

 --- /task ---